nestdotland/docs/docs/README.md

 [nest.land](https://nest.land) has many benefits over hosting your modules on [Github](https://github.com), [deno.land/x](https://deno.land/x), or on your own webserver.
 Let's go over some notable ones!

 ### Permanently immutable
 Your files can **never** change and will **never** be deleted.
-The [Arweave Permaweb](https://www.arweave.org/) is a collectively owned hard drive that never forgets, and allows us to record and store your module code indefinitely.
+The [Arweave Permaweb](https://www.arweave.org/) is a collectively owned distributed hard drive that never forgets, and allows us to record and store your module code indefinitely.
 You can read more about Arweave [here](https://www.arweave.org/#arweave-intro).

 ### Secure and open source